mnater/Hyphenopoly/docs/Setup.md

 </script>
 ````
 According to a [note in the css-text draft](https://drafts.csswg.org/css-text-3/#valdef-hyphens-auto)
-mixed case words may not be hyphenated.
+mixed-case words may not be hyphenated.
 This setting defaults to true, because this simple heuristic
 excludes words at the beginning of a sentence from being hyphenated.

 ### orphanControl